-Effective on November 2004, we established a nominating and corporate governance committee of our Board of Directors which now consists of Messrs.
+Effective on November 2004, we established a nominating and corporate governance committee of our board of directors which initially consists of Messers.
 Derbin and Appel.
 The functions of the nominating and corporate governance include the following:

-- · identifying and recommending to the Board of Directors individuals qualified to serve as directors of the Company and on the committees of the board; - · advising the board with respect to matters of board composition, procedures and committees; - · developing and recommending to the board a set of corporate governance principles applicable to us and overseeing corporate governance matters generally; and - · overseeing the annual evaluation of the board and our management.
+- · identifying and recommending to the board of directors individuals qualified to serve as directors of the Company and on the committees of the board: - · advising the board with respect to matters of board composition, procedures and committees; - · developing and recommending to the board a set of corporate governance principles applicable to us and overseeing corporate governance matters generally; and - · overseeing the annual evaluation of the board and our management.

-The nominating and corporate governance committee will be governed by a charter, which we intend to adopt.
+The nominating and corporate governance committee shall be governed by a charter, which we intend to adopt.